What Most Plant Roundups Miss

 What “Air-Purifying” Actually Means

 So yes, put plants near your desk, your bed, your kitchen.
 Just don’t cancel your air purifier subscription.
+If the bedroom is your priority, the best plants for bedroom guide narrows this list down to the species that work best where you sleep.

 Quick VOC Reference